ktsn/vue-template-loader/README.md

 Vue.js 2.0 template loader for webpack

-This loader is just pre-compile a template by using [vue-template-compiler](https://www.npmjs.com/package/vue-template-compiler) and provide a function that can inject render function to a component options object.
+This loader pre-compiles a html template into a render function using the [vue-template-compiler](https://www.npmjs.com/package/vue-template-compiler).
+Each html file is transformed into a function that takes a vue component options object and injects a render function.

-In most cases, you should use [vue-loader](https://github.com/vuejs/vue-loader).
+In most cases, [vue-loader](https://github.com/vuejs/vue-loader) is recommended over this loader.

 ## Features

-- Insert a render function to a component options object
+- Transforms a html template into a render function
-- vue-loader like scoped css and css modules support
+- Supports scoped css and css modules (similar to vue-loader)
-- HMR support for a template
+- HMR support for templates
 - Decorator syntax support (can be used with [vue-class-component](https://github.com/vuejs/vue-class-component) or other class style components)

-## Configuration for webpack
+## Webpack Configuration

-### Loading Template
+### Loading a Html Template

-Just add a loader option for vue-template-loader to your webpack configuration.
+Add vue-template-loader as a loader to your webpack configuration.

 ```js
 module.exports = {